Skip to page content

 In other cases, the test is carried out after a heart attack or stroke when an echo has suggested the presence of a thrombus (blood clot) in the heart.

-• A small plastic tube (cannula) will be inserted into one of the veins in your arm.
-This will be used for the injection of the ultrasound enhancing agent.
-You will then be asked to lie on your left-hand side.
-If you are unable to lie on your left side, we can carry out the echo while you are lying on your back.
+• You will be offered a hospital gown, asked to undress to the waist and then lie on a couch.
+The physiologist will attach ECG stickers to your chest and connect them with wires to the echocardiogram machine.
+This will monitor your heart rate and rhythm during the test.
+You will have a cannula (small plastic tube) inserted into one of the veins in your arm or hand.
+This is for the injection of the ultrasound enhancing agent.
+We will then ask you to lie on your left side.
+If you are unable to lie on your left side, we can do the echo while you are lying on your back.
 The test is performed in semi-darkness so the lights will be dimmed once you are comfortable.

-• The physiologist will place the echocardiogram probe on your chest (this is like a thick blunt pen) with cold lubricating jelly (this helps to get good contact with the skin).
+• The cardiac physiologist will place the echocardiogram probe on your chest (this is like a thick, blunt pen) with cold lubricating jelly (this helps to get good contact with the skin).

 • While the physiologist is taking a few baseline pictures of your heart, the doctor will be mixing up the ultrasound enhancing agent.
 Once this is done the doctor will inject the contrast through the cannula into the vein and the physiologist will take a number of pictures of the heart from different areas on the chest.
 More contrast may be injected during the scan to keep good image quality.